On the Threshold of Drop Fragmentation under Impulsive Acceleration

-The general simulation domain used for defining the simulations in this work is illustrated in \cref{fig:axi_domain}.
-The domain is a square domain (for compatibility with quadtree meshes) of size L, chosen such that the droplet always remains sufficient distance away from the boundaries, at minimum a distance of $16D$ away from the droplet center.
-The top boundary is a symmetric boundary ($\partial_nP=\partial_nu_t=u_n=0$), the bottom boundary is the axisymmetry axis.
-The left boundary allows a uniform ambient fluid inflow into the domain ($u_n = V_0$), and the right boundary allows the flow to leave the domain freely ($\partial_nu_n=0$).

-At t=0, the ambient fluid is quiescent, and a droplet with zero initial velocity is initialized some distance from the left boundary.
-Given the flow in the simulation is incompressible and any information in this domain travels at an infinite propagation speed, at the end of the $1^{st}$ timestep, the whole domain has achieved a flow velocity compliant with the left inflow boundary conditions.
-This involves obtaining an incompressible flow around the droplet.
-In real life, this process occurs in a finite amount of time dependent on the velocity of the acoustic wave velocity.
-However for a numerical system, this occurs in one timestep and leads to a jump in droplet centroid velocity, without gaining any corresponding deformation.
+At t=0, the ambient fluid is quiescent and the drop is initialized with zero initial velocity.
+Given the incompressible nature of the flow and an infinite propagation speed of any information across the domain, the end of the $1^{st}$ timestep sees the entire domain attain a flow consistent with the left inflow boundary conditions.
+This involves the establishment of an incompressible flow around the drop, requiring the velocity field to be solenoidal.
+In real life, this process occurs in a finite amount of time, dependent on the velocity of the acoustic wave velocity.
+However in a numerical system, this occurs in a single timestep and leads to a jump in drop center-of-mass velocity, without gaining any corresponding deformation.